-Some people do up and change countries entirely on their own.
-But letting an employer move you has several advantage—among them, one of your has a job when you arrive.
-So serious aspiring expats will focus on their job search and companies and positions with overseas opportunities.
+Some families do up and change countries entirely on their own.
+But letting an employer move you has several advantage—among them, one of you has a job when you arrive.
+So serious aspiring expats will focus their job search on companies and positions with overseas opportunities.

 2. Size Up the Destination

 Cat reminded us that if often comes down to “Can you actually see yourself there?”
 It’s essential to do at least one visit if not more because you agree on a destination and start the move.
 You want to talk to real estate agents, and anyone else who can give you the inside scoop on things.

 Cat notes that it’s also important to consider how far you would be from home and how easy or hard it would be to get back to your family quickly if you needed to.
 Are there direct flights?
 How often and how long are they?

 Kaamna launched MomAboard’s Expat Brief service to provide all the local insider mom stuff she wished she had during the moves.

 There are additional resource for expat families.
 A few parents pointed out that in many major cities and suburbs active online parent communities — Park Slope Parents, DC Urban Mom, Berkeley Parents Network, or the Neighborhood Parents Network in Chicago—can be invaluable.
 They can help you find anything from dentists to violin lessons as well as tip you off to in-person events where you might make some new friends.